JarnoRyhanen/WeatherApiExcersice/README.md

 # WeatherApiExcersice

 This app is an exercise for me to learn how to fetch data from the web using Retrofit and by following good android app architecture.
 It uses a free online API where the app fetches weather data and displays it on the screen.
-The app is still in development, it is not finished yet..